Battle of Kock (1939): Battle of Brześć Litewski and Kobryń

 After a battle with Red Army forces, General Kleeberg decided to march to the relief of Warsaw on September 22, 1939.
 He first planned to capture crossing points on the Bug River.
 The concentration area would be near Włodawa.
-Formations, organized by Colonel Brzoza-Brzezina, fought only against the Germans.
-They could fight the Red Army, but only if they, the Poles, were attacked first.
+The formations, organized by Colonel Brzoza-Brzezina, fought only against the Germans.
+They could fight the Red Army, but only if the Poles were attacked first.
 Between September 22, 1939, to September 25, 1939, elements of the Polesie Group were attacked by German aircraft during the march to Włodawa.
 On the last day of these attacks, General Kleeberg received information that unknown Polish units had captured Włodawa.
 Most personnel were soldiers from destroyed Polish formations who had not been captured by the Germans and were seeking commanders and formations that were still fighting.
 Kleeberg's staff began organizing the defense of a bridgehead in Włodawa.

 Elsewhere, between September 17, 1939, and September 26, 1939, formations of the Polesie Group crossed the Bug River and entered an area near Włodawa.
 After receiving information about the surrender of Warsaw, General Kleeberg sought the opinions of his commanders, informing them of the political and military situation.
 He also asked General Zygmunt Podhorski, the commander of the 'Zaza' cavalry division (comprising two brigades of cavalry ['Pils' and 'Edward'], two infantry battalions ['Olek' and 'Wilk'] and divisional artillery), to join him.
 General Podhorski initially agreed but decided to first visit Stawy near Dęblin, the location of the main Polish Army arsenal.
 They would then move to the Holy Cross Mountains and engage in guerrilla warfare.

 Kleeberg decided to re-organize his command.
-The 'Kobryń' division would get little in the way of re-supply but would be renamed the 60th Infantry Division.
+The 'Kobryń' division would not get in the way of re-supply and would be renamed the 60th Infantry Division.
 The 'Brzoza' and 'Drohiczyn' groups would be merged – Colonel Brzoza-Brzezina would command the resultant 50th Infantry Division with three infantry regiments and a division of artillery.
-The 60th Infantry Division would be commanded by Colonel Adam Epler, comprising three infantry regiments, a division of artillery, a motorized company of 37 mm anti-tank guns, and four independent and seven independent formations.
-In all, Kleeberg had some 18,000 men.
+The 60th Infantry Division would be commanded by Colonel Adam Epler, comprising three infantry regiments, a division of artillery, a motorized company of 37 mm anti-tank guns, and eleven independent formations.
+In all, Kleeberg had about 18,000 men.

-On September 28, 1939, the Polish forces began to march south to the Parczew-Wojcieszków line, with the 'Zaza' cavalry division securing the march.
+On September 28, 1939, the Polish forces began to march south to the Parczew-Wojcieszków line, guarded by the 'Zaza' cavalry unit.
 One of the Uhlan regiments from the 'Edward' brigade successfully crossed the Wieprz River and captured Spiczyn; another cavalry regiment from the 'Zaza' Division captured Jawidz and Wymysłów after some resistance.
-The Germans suffered heavy losses.
+The Germans there suffered heavy losses.
 The next day, there was more fighting between the 'Zaza' Division and the Germans near Spiczyn.
 That evening, the 60th Infantry Division made contact with the Germans and entered a forest near Czeremniki.
-The Germans, employing an infantry formation supported by two tanks, launched an assault on the 1st Battalion, 182nd Infantry Regiment, although the attack was unsuccessful.
+The Germans, employing an infantry formation supported by two tanks, launched an unsuccessful assault on the 1st Battalion, 182nd Infantry Regiment.